Call for Papers and Copy Editors

 Submission Guidelines

-For this special issue, the editors are asking for authors to submit a 250- 300 word abstract for initial consideration before submitting a longer work.
+For this special issue, the co-editors are asking for authors to submit a 250- 300 word abstract for initial consideration before submitting a longer work.
 The abstract should include the tentative title, author(s), affiliation(s), type of submission, detailed summary of the proposed submission, and representative sources.
-Abstracts are due no later than May 31, 2025 and decisions on acceptance will occur no later than June 30, 2025.
-The selection criteria will involve: relevance to theme, clarity of paper, intellectual significance, and originality.
+Abstracts are due no later than November 30, 2025, and decisions on acceptance will occur no later than January 5, 2026.
+The selection criteria will involve relevance to the theme, clarity of the paper, intellectual significance, and originality.
+After the editors accept abstracts, authors must submit completed work by April 10, 2026, following the guidelines.

-Manuscripts should be submitted as a Microsoft Word document, double spaced, written in Times New Roman, size 12 font, and adhere to the most recent edition of the Chicago Manual of Style, APA Publication Manual, or MLA Handbook in terms of format and citation.
+The guidelines include a title page with the submission title, the type of submission (research article, interview, etc.), the author's names, affiliations, and contact email.
+Manuscripts must be submitted as a Microsoft Word document, double spaced, written in Times New Roman, size 12 font, and comply with the most recent edition of the Chicago Manual of Style, APA Publication Manual, or MLA Handbook in terms of format and citation.
 The final paper submission should not exceed 25 pages via MS word.

 Submission Timeline:

-For inquiries directly to the journal, please contact us at https://www.journalofafricanastudies.com/contact.
+For inquiries directly to the journal, please contact us using this form.

 Open Call for Special Editions